 Motorcyclists and bicyclists who do not wear helmets are especially vulnerable to brain injuries, sometimes with crushing injuries to the skull, where fragments of bone or metal are thrust into the cortex of the brain.
-Whiplash injuries, where the neck is violently thrown to and fro (flexed and extended), may damage the nerves running into the central part of the brain, primarily from stretching of these critical nervous pathways.
-Airbags have been wonderful in diminishing the frequency of brain injuries, and many newer cars can be bought equipped with side-impact air bags, another fabulous innovation.
+Whiplash injuries, where the neck is violently thrown to and fro (flexed and extended), may damage the nerves running into the central part of the brain, primarily from the stretching of these critical nervous pathways.
+Airbags have been wonderful in diminishing the frequency of brain injuries, and many newer cars can be bought equipped with side-impact airbags, another fabulous innovation.

 Obviously, the brain can be injured by a blow to the head from other causes, such as with a baseball bat, or from a fall from a roof or ladder.

 Diagnosing Brain Injury

 Not infrequently, the victim is unconscious after the collision, and may remain unconscious after arrival at the emergency department.
 The length of time the victim is unconscious usually correlates directly with the severity of the brain injury.
 Accurate neurological evaluation is often difficult in the comatose patient.
 One cannot easily tell if the arms and legs are still properly wired to the brain.
 CAT Scans and MRIs may not reveal damage to the deeper parts of the brain, especially the stretching injuries to the more central nerves.
 At the time of initial evaluation in the emergency department, unstable fractures of the neck (cervical spine) are missed with alarming frequency, even by mostly-competent physicians.
 These neck injuries are frequently associated with bruising (contusions) of the brain, detected or not.
 Even when a victim is unconscious for a relatively short period of time, there may well be significant damage to the brain.

 Effects of Brain Injury